Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Experiments

-\textbf{Efficiency more pronounced on larger-scale model.} In addition to resolving the issue of constrained access to the remaining data, remaining-data-free methods offer a notable advantage on MU efficiency, which is more evident in larger-scale models.
-We evaluate with ViT \cite{dosovitskiy2020image} (possesed with $87$\,M parameters in contrast to $11$\,M of ResNet-18) on unlearning a full class of Tiny ImageNet to highlight this superiority.
-According to performances on Tiny ImageNet in Table~\ref{tab:full-class}, we compare with the most competitive SoTA method Salun and 2 remaining-data-free methods, NG and RL \footnote{We failed to identify effective hyper-parameters for JiT and SCAR.}.
-We can see that MU-Mis outperforms other remaining-data-free methods significantly and performs comparably with SoTA methods in terms of model utility and privacy.
-Benefiting from the exclusion of the remaining data, the efficiency advantage of MU-Mis becomes markedly pronounced on ViT: the unlearning time is reduced from more than \textbf{1 hour} to \textbf{3 minutes}.
-Moreover, the extensive hyper-tuning required by SoTA methods becomes unacceptable given their prolonged RTE in large-scale models, impeding their application in real-world scenarios.
-We also conduct experiments with ViT on subclass-CIFAR20-sea and show the results in Table~\ref{tab:sub_sea_vit}.
-For unlearning sub-class sea, MU-Mis exhibits the best RA, FA, and TA and still has advantages in terms of unlearning efficiency.
+\textbf{Efficiency advantage is more pronounced on larger scale models.} Table~\ref{tab:full-class} shows the performance when unlearning a full class of Tiny ImageNet under ViT \citep{dosovitskiy2020image}.
+MU-Mis outperforms other remaining-data-free methods \footnote{We failed to identify effective hyper-parameters for JiT and SCAR for this experiment.} significantly and performs comparably with the most competitive method SalUn in terms of model utility and privacy.
+The efficiency advantage of MU-Mis becomes markedly pronounced: the unlearning time is reduced from more than \textbf{1 hour} to \textbf{3 minutes}.
+We also evaluate subclass-CIFAR20-sea unlearning under ViT and show the results in Table~\ref{tab:sub_sea_vit}, where MU-Mis exhibits the best Avg.Gap and is $20\times$ faster than SalUn.